 How does our cheapmobile do on pavement?
 Here is where any Honda front-drive really gets the job done.

-But still...in the beginning of your game (any game), we can easily skip getting ANY suspension modifications for a while if we're lacking funds.
+But still...in the beginning of the game, any game, we can easily skip getting ANY suspension modifications for a while if we're lacking funds.
 And the Prelude's stock tires can be used to get around most free and B-license races available.
 This is truer in GT1 and GT2 than it is in GT4, though.
 GT4's top "standard" road tires (N3s) offer less grip than the Normal tires of earlier games, forcing us to use sports in this game.

 As I said, these cars will understeer, but mostly when the driver forgets to brake before corners.
 Once braking is learned, the steering in and out of corners is Pure Honda--which is a high compliment from me.
 Precise, grabby, and helpful.
 Think "Integra's prelude". :-)